 Not so with these spicy lentil burgers!

-Plus following on from the low cost and saving money theme that I started in the sweet potato garlic and chorizo soup recipe I thought I’d continue with January being a month of healthy low cost recipes too.
+Following on from the low cost and saving money theme that I started at the turn of this year I though we should continue with January being a month of healthy low cost recipes.

 You can serve your spicy lentil burgers with fries if you wish.

-However, Lady Lynne and I find that there are REALLY filling and just a simple side salad of iceberg lettuce, tomatoes and sliced red onion is all we need to accompany.
+However, my other half and I find that these are REALLY filling and just a simple side salad of iceberg lettuce, tomatoes and sliced red onion is all we need to accompany.

 - 160 g red lentils